-Yes.
-It is for systems that do not have SGX and is intended for use in production.
+It is for systems that do not have SGX and do not require BFT.
 Both PoET CFT and PoET SGX have tests to guard against bad actors, such as the "Z Test" to check a validator is not winning too frequently.
-PoET CFT simulates the SGX environment and provides CFT (similar to Fabric and other blockchain software), which is good enough to go into production.
+PoET CFT simulates the SGX environment and provides CFT.
 That said, PoET SGX is preferred because of the additional SGX protections for generating the wait time.

 SGX is available on IBM cloud and Alibaba.
 Early access was available on Microsoft Azure, but not now.

 No. For PoET SGX to function, one also needs Platform Services (PSW), which is not available from any cloud provider.
 Instead, one can use PoET CFT, which is also supported.
 But other software software that requires SGX may be deployed on cloud services.